Schkar/The_unbelievable_mechanisms/README.md

     <li>actually playable levels instead of just a show-off </li>
 </ul>
 <h2>About the project</h2>
-Game visuals are written in HTML with a slight touch of SASS.
+Game visuals are written in HTML with a slight touch of SCSS.
 <br>
 The whole magic of bouncing, gravity, drawing is done in JavaScript.
 <br>